 170.06.
 Geography of Human Health and Disease.
-(3) Sp.
-R. Goldsmith and Staff
+(3) Dunn and Staff F. Lecture 3 hours.

 Course covers principles of medical geography and landscape epidemiology including changing patterns of human health and disease in the context of physical, biotic, and sociocultural environments, and in relation to human settlements.
 Analysis of selected specific diseases of global importance.